-Tennessee school bus crash: Mother of driver gives and asks for compassion
+Tennessee school bus crash: Mother of driver offers and asks for compassion

 " 'Mama, I love you.
 I have been in a drastic accident,' " Gwenevere Cook recalled her son saying.
 "He texted me minutes later saying the kids are dead."

-Five children died and at least 12 were hospitalized after the bus plowed into a tree and flipped over.
+Five children died and at least 12 were hospitalized after the bus plowed into a tree and flipped over in the Tennessee city.

 "He was trying to get (the children) off the bus -- all the bodies were limp," Cook said.
 "There was blood everywhere."